ultraleap/UnityPlugin/docs/content/700-Developer-Resources.md

 # Downloads

-You can always find our latest Unity SDK packages on our [Leap Motion Developer Downloads][dev-downloads] site.
+You can always find our latest Unity SDK packages on our [XR Downloads][dev-downloads] site.
 There, you can also find resources for other engines, such as our Unreal Engine SDK.

 [dev-downloads]: https://developer.leapmotion.com/unity

 # Forums

 Need help with our Unity assets, or have other questions not answered in this documentation?
-Come join our developer community on our [Leap Motion developer forums][dev-forums]!
+Come join our developer community on our [Ultraleap / Leap Motion developer forums][dev-forums]!

 [dev-forums]: https://forums.leapmotion.com/c/development